carlffisher/MarsRoverKata/MarsKataProject/MarsRoverKataProject3/README.md

 Limitations:

-As the software stands, any number of vehicles can be operated an an area of user configurable size.
+As the software stands, any number of vehicles can be operated in an area of user configurable size.
-However, due to lack of time to fully complete the work, some small issues remain outstanding:

-Neither rover can 'land' on its own start coordinates, althhough they can move through them.
-Also, neither rover is individually identified on the graphical map.
+However, additional Forms GUIs must be created.

 Alternating moves have not been enforced.

+Vehicles cannot move to an occupied location.
+However, they can move through an occupied location.